 - Remove the mushrooms from the oven.
 Drain any liquids.
 Switch the oven from broil to bake, setting the temperature to 400°F.

 - Break an egg into each mushroom.
-If your eggs are large, you'll need to break each egg into a small bowl and pour some of the egg white out before pouring the egg into the mushrooms.
+If your eggs are large, break each egg into a small bowl and pour some of the egg white out before pouring the egg into the mushrooms.

 - Sprinkle the mushrooms with the cheese.
 Bake until the egg whites are cooked, about 15 minutes.